Uralstech/UGemini/Documentation~/README.md

 #### Beta API

 `GeminiManager` supports both the `v1` and `v1beta` Gemini API versions.
-As a lot of features are still unsupported in the main `v1` API, you may need to use the beta API.
+As a lot of features are still unsupported in the main `v1` API, you may need to use the Beta API.
 You can set the `useBetaApi` boolean parameter in the request constructor to do so.

 #### Models

-`GeminiManager` has four constant model IDs:
+`GeminiModel` from `Uralstech.UGemini.Models` has four static model IDs:

 - [`Gemini1_5Flash`](https://ai.google.dev/gemini-api/docs/models/gemini#gemini-1.5-flash)
 - [`Gemini1_5Pro`](https://ai.google.dev/gemini-api/docs/models/gemini#gemini-1.5-pro)